Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Binary Neutron Star Merger Simulations

 In the case of the GW time series, the strain is dimensionless.
-So, the units of PSD and ASD spectra are [$\rm{Hz}^{-1}$], [$\rm{Hz}^{-1/2}$], and the $h_c$ is dimensionless.
+The units of PSD and ASD spectra are [$\rm{Hz}^{-1}$], [$\rm{Hz}^{-1/2}$], so $h_c$ is dimensionless.
 Once we get the ASD spectra, we identify the main peak frequencies in each spectrum.

 Table~\ref{tab:Dataset1} presents the main peak frequencies in the amplitude spectral density (ASD) of the PM stage for Dataset 1.
 There is a variation in the PM frequency $f_2$ depending on the equation of state of the inspiral binary system.
 Stiffer EoSs, such as H4 and DD2, generally lead to lower peak frequencies ($2.488\;\rm{kHz}$ and $2.498\;\rm{kHz}$, respectively), which is related to the formation of less compact remnants.
 In contrast, softer EoSs such as SFHo and SLy are related to a remnant with higher frequencies ($3.545\;\rm{kHz}$ and $3.405\;\rm{kHz}$, respectively), reflecting its more compact nature.

-Table ~\ref{tab:Dataset2} displays the main peak frequencies $f_2$ in the ASD spectra for PM remnants of data set 2.
+Table ~\ref{tab:Dataset2} displays the main peak frequencies $f_2$ in the ASD spectra for PM remnants of Dataset 2.
 The results suggest that the peak frequency increases with an increasing total mass, reflecting the effect of the high compactness of more massive remnants.
 For example, systems such as BAM0107 $(2.46\;M_{\odot})$ and BAM0121 $(2.44\;M_\odot)$ exhibit peak frequencies around $(2.7 - 2.8)\;\rm{kHz}$, while higher-mass systems such as BAM0120 $(2.76\;M_{\odot})$ and THC0036 $(2.70\;M_{\odot})$ show frequencies above $3.4\;\rm{kHz}$.
 For the case of BAM0125 with the highest mass in the table $(3.00\;M_{\odot)}$, it presents a lower peak frequency of $2.5\;\rm{kHz}$, which may suggest the formation of a prompt-collapse black hole.
 Furthermore, for systems with the same total mass $(2.70\;M_{\odot})$, the values of $f_2$ show some dispersion (ranging from $2.993\;\rm{kHz}$ to $3.409\;\rm{kHz}$), possibly reflecting the influence of the mass ratio on the dynamics of BNS coalescence.
 These results reinforce the sensitivity of the PM spectral features to the binary mass configuration, providing further opportunities to constrain neutron star properties through gravitational wave observations.
 In summary, for all simulations, the PM main frequencies fall between $(2.488 - 3.625)\; \rm{kHz}$.